dhellmann/pymotw-3/source/sqlite3/index.rst

 This example uses :mod:`pickle` to save an object to a string that can be stored in the database, a useful technique for storing arbitrary objects, but one that does not allow querying based on object attributes.
-A real *object-relational mapper*, such as SQLAlchemy, that stores attribute values in their own columns will be more useful for large amounts of data.
+A real *object-relational mapper*, such as SQLAlchemy_, that stores attribute values in their own columns will be more useful for large amounts of data.